Congratulations to our finalists in this year's Kurt Schork Memorial Fund Awards in International Journalism

 Freelance Journalist covering International News category: Alex Perry (UK), Rania Abouzeid (Lebanon/Australia), Ty McCormick (USA), Tristan McConnell (UK), Sandra Weiss (Germany), Anjan Sundaram (France), Tom Parfitt (UK) and Clair MacDougall (Australia).

-- Submitted articles must have been published between June 1, 2012 and May 31, 2013.
+- Submitted articles must have been published between June 1, 2014 and May 31, 2015.

 and magazines, or established online publications.
 Blogs, personal websites and

 Word (.doc or .docx) or similar text format (.rtf), or a PDF of a text file.